|

 Use the rod to clean that line out of pellet dust.
 Then wash it and allow it to dry completely before storing it.

-Store in an airtight container so no moisture gets in it.
+Store in an airtight container to keep moisture out.

 I store mine in a container with the pellets so everything is in one spot.